rlevin03/FitnessAppFrontend/README.md

 4. Some other issues specific to the backend will be listed in the readme there

-Other than that, just CD into the main folder and run npm install to download all the dependencies You will also need to download the Expo app on your phone to access the app Then run npm start to startup the front end and scan the QR code with the Expo app which will launch it on your device
+Other than that, just CD into the main folder and run npm install to download all the dependencies \
+You will also need to download the Expo app on your phone to access the app \
+Then run npm start to start the front end and scan the QR code with the Expo app which will launch it on your device \
+Head to the backend repo to start up the processes there